Hinds County assistance programs.

 Gateway Rescue Mission is located at 328 South Gallatin Street, Jackson, MS 39203.
 The faith based charity may have free food, meals, and shelter for the very low income and homeless.
 Other aid may include information on job training.
 When ready to move from the shelter, referrals may be available to programs for paying a security deposit or first month’s rent.
 (601) 353-5864.
 Or read more Gateway Rescue Mission in Hinds County.

 Society of St Vincent de Paul is made up of local churches.
 They can help address basic needs, such as housing, meals, and shelter.
+Financial aid and free items are available.
 The charity also works with other Hinds County Mississippi groups to help the poor and least fortunate.
 601-969-3125, or find details on Society of Saint Vincent Hinds County programs.

 Clinton Community Christian Corporation - Provides basic services and assistance.
 Get help with transportation, financial assistance for rent and energy bills, free food and support services.
 Call (601) 924-9436.